istio/istio.io/content/docs/concepts/policies-and-telemetry/istio-metrics.md

 ### Destination Service
 This identifies the destination service responsible for an incoming request.
 This label is obtained from kubernetes cluster metadata.
 This is also the FQDN for a source service.
-Ex: details.default.svc.cluster.local.
+Ex: "details.default.svc.cluster.local".

 ### Destination Version
 This identifies the version of the source service of the request.